NCS

 “Of course, liability insurance exists in the US, but I feel like the prevalence of it here in Germany is a lot higher and the cost is a lot less.
 And that really enables me to go through life not constantly worrying about those little things that might happen.”

-Many individuals in occupations together with kindergarten lecturers, carpenters and hairdressers full an apprenticeship, or Ausbildung.
+Many individuals in occupations together with kindergarten academics, carpenters and hairdressers full an apprenticeship, or Ausbildung.
 It’s a dual-training system that mixes classroom studying with hands-on expertise that may take years.
 For instance, the Ausbildung for hairdressers sometimes takes three years to finish.

 “If I need help from a certain professional, knowing they’re so highly trained gives me a feeling that by default I can trust the work they’re going to do,” he mentioned.
 “That sounds like a small thing, but if you’re needing to repair your house and you don’t want someone to mess it up that’s a nice thing to know.”